-Figure 2: Branch structure of the Graduate School
+Figure 2: Branch structure of the graduate school

 Each of the two programmes of the school defines research areas called branches (figure 2).
 Four such branches (two for each programme) have been specified in detail in this proposal.
 The first branch addresses image and signal computing.
 Major open problems in the area of medical imaging and signal computing are: cancer detection, real-time imaging and non-invasive recording of data from the brain in vivo.
 Research in this area comprises basic research on new imaging modalities.
 The host university is one of the leading research centers in optical coherence tomography (OCT) and magnetic particle imaging (MPI).
 Both imaging technologies are new.
 Magnetic particle imaging was invented in 2001.
 Although the physical foundations are very different, OCT and MPI share common features.
 They allow for real-time touch-less three-dimensional imaging.
 The first research branch will investigate the following fields: